 Professional backdrops can be purchased for as low as £10.
 The most durable fabric will, of course, cost significantly more than that.

 If you want to use a background only a few times, you can purchase sequin, scenery, brick, or holiday-themed backdrops.
 These backdrops will stand out in your portraits.
-However, using them too often will make your photos look boring, so plan your shoots wisely.
+However, using them too often will make your photos look boring, so plan your shots wisely.

 When I started to focus on my backgrounds a little more, my work completely changed.
 I became more open-minded, imaginative, and innovative.

 Choosing the right backgrounds will make your portraits stand out, challenge you in fun ways, and improve your observation skills.
-In addition to taking eye-catching photos, you’ll be more aware of colours, compositions, and lighting.
+In addition to taking eye-catching photos, you’ll be more aware of colors, compositions, and lighting.

 This knowledge will have a positive impact on every part of your creative life.
 Even when you take photos in another genre, you’ll be able to use these lessons and significantly improve your work.